By Massoud A. Derhally

 The bank said it will continue to expand operations in 2012 to meet growing demand.

-The lender "will continue to focus on maintaining the quality of its assets and building a diversified portfolio of customers,'' it said in a statement.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The lender "will continue to focus on maintaining the quality of its assets and building a diversified portfolio of customers,'' it said in a statement.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.